Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Mirage Waterless LLC, a New York-based startup, makes a unique powdered shampoo that can be applied to the hair by adding a few drops of water and forming a paste.

-In addition to being a waterless product, it is plastic-free and sustainable – the aluminum packaging is infinitely recyclable and travel-friendly.
-All other packaging materials, including the shipping label, are recyclable and compostable.
+It is waterless, plastic-free, and sustainable.
+The aluminum packaging is infinitely recyclable and travel-friendly, and all other packaging materials, including the shipping label, are recyclable and compostable.

 Ethique